open-telemetry/opentelemetry-specification/specification/trace/api.md

 * The minimal precision is milliseconds.
 * The maximal precision is nanoseconds.

+## Trace package

+The `Trace Package` is the package containing the TracerProvider and Tracer API classes.
+In some languages, this may also be referred to as a module.

+The `Trace Package` MAY provide the following functions:

+- Get the currently active span
+- Set the currently active span

+Both of these operations MUST delegate to the configured `TracerProvider`.

 ## TracerProvider

 `Tracer`s can be accessed with a `TracerProvider`.